 - Arson and Related Offenses

-Failure to report a reportable criminal charge within 10 business days is a violation of the Arizona Nurse Practice Act and could result in disciplinary action which could result in Arizona Nursing Board Probation.
+Failure to report a reportable criminal charge within ten business days violates the Arizona Nurse Practice Act (NPA).
+It could also result in disciplinary action, which could result in Arizona Nursing Board Probation.

 DUI Criminal History

 Nurses who contact our office frequently ask our attorneys if state law allows a nursing professional with a DUI crime or conviction to get a license with the Arizona State Board of Nursing.
 The short answer is yes.

 An Arizona Nurse DUI will not necessarily prevent a nurse from obtaining a license or a career in the health field.
 However, the Board (which handles all complaints) has a public policy (updated as of September 2020) on their website covering the details of under what circumstances nursing professionals with a case that resulted in a felony DUI criminal conviction can get a license.